 In Coquitlam, the average person uses about 250 litres (about two bathtubs full) of drinking water each day.
 And toilet flushing accounts for about one quarter of the water used in a home!
 Water efficient toilets align with the BC Building Code regulations by using only up to 6 litres of water per flush.
 Using less water per flush helps lessen the pressure on our City’s water and sewer system and saves water for other essential uses like firefighting.

 Who Can Apply?

-Residents living in a Coquitlam residential home that has a 13 litre (3.5 gallon) toilet are eligible to apply.
-In order to acquire a water utility tax credit rebate, the toilet must be replaced with either a single-flush model that uses up to 4.8 litres or a dual-flush model that uses up to 4.1 to 6 litres.
-The new toilet must also be Canadian certified as per BC Building Code regulations (e.g. CSA, UPC, Warnock Hersey).
+Residents living in a Coquitlam residential home who replace their 13 litre (3.5 gallon) toilet with a single-flush model that uses up to 4.8 litres, or a dual-flush model that uses up to 4.1 to 6 litres (must also be Canadian certified as per BC Building Code regulations e.g. CSA, UPC, Warnock Hersey).

 Each Coquitlam property has a maximum of two toilet rebates.

 Take a pic of your old toilet still installed.